irisnet/irishub/docs/modules/gov/README.md

 iriscli gov submit-proposal --title="update MinDeposit" --description="test" --type="ParameterChange" --deposit="10iris"  --param='{"key":"Gov/gov/DepositProcedure","value":"{\"min_deposit\":[{\"denom\":\"iris-atto\",\"amount\":\"10000000000000000000\"}],\"max_deposit_period\":20}","op":"update"}' --from=x --chain-id=gov-test --fee=0.05iris --gas=20000
 ```

-* `--param` The details of modified parameters （get parameters through query-params, modify it and then add "update" on the "op", more details in usage scenarios）
+* `--param` The details of changed parameters （get parameters through query-params, modify it and then add "update" on the "op", more details in usage scenarios）
 * Other fields' proposals are similar with text proposal

 ```
-# Modify the parameters through files, return modified parameters
+# Change the parameters through files, return modified parameters
 echo 1234567890 | iriscli gov submit-proposal --title="update MinDeposit" --description="test" --type="ParameterChange" --deposit="10iris"  --path=iris --key=Gov/gov/TallyingProcedure --op=update --from=x --chain-id=gov-test --fee=0.05iris --gas=20000
 ```

 * `--path` The folder of node initialization
 * `--key`  The key of the parameter to be modified
-* `--op`   The type of modified parameters; only 'update' is implemented at present
+* `--op`   The type of changed parameters; only 'update' is implemented at present
 * Other fields' proposals are similar with text proposal

 ### Proposals on software upgrade